TritonDataCenter/linux-live/doc/4-zfs.md

 ### ZFS security

-We need to be sure that container users are not able to muck with zfs or see datasets not mounted in the container or delegated to it..
+We need to be sure that container users are not able to muck with zfs or see datasets not mounted in the container or delegated to it.
+It may be that we just need to be sure that `/dev/zfs` does not appear in containers and that containers are not able to create new device nodes.